dylanbeeber/crispRdesignR/README.md

 If installing the package through devtools, activate crispRdesignR with `library(crispRdesignR)`.
 Be sure to also use BSgenome to install and activate a genome to search for off-targets in (ex. `library("BSgenome.Scerevisiae.UCSC.sacCer2")`).
 Then place the genome annotation file (.gtf) and any .FASTA files that you may wish to use in your working directory.

+To use the graphic interface, the shiny package must be installed with `install.packages("shiny")`, and loaded with `library(shiny)`.

 Genome annotation files can be found here: https://useast.ensembl.org/info/data/ftp/index.html

 ##### crispRdesignRUI

-The UI can be activated by entering `crispRdesignRUI()` into the console.
+The graphic interface can be activated by entering `crispRdesignRUI()` into the console.
 Be sure that the shiny package is installed and activated.

 ##### sgRNA Design

-All data can be generated without the UI by using a single function: `sgRNA_design(userseq, genomename, gtfname, userPAM, calloffs = TRUE, annotateoffs = TRUE)`
+All data can be generated without the graphic interface by using a single function: `sgRNA_design(userseq, genomename, gtfname, userPAM, calloffs = TRUE, annotateoffs = TRUE)`

 `userseq`: The target sequence to generate sgRNA guides for.
 Can either be a character sequence containing DNA bases or the name of a fasta/text file in the working directory.